adr/vscode-adr-manager/docs/Study Design.md

 <br/>

-A block diagram according to the [Fundamental Modeling Concepts](http://www.fmc-modeling.org/home) may be suitable for documenting the architecture of the extension.
+A diagram similar to a UML diagram may be suitable for documenting the architecture of the extension.

 <br/>